-So, Overload Relay should trip the Starter (Stator-Rotor Starter), if not, adjust to operate and again check its proper working.
+So, the Overload Relay should trip the Starter (Stator-Rotor Starter), if not, adjust to operate and again check its proper working.

-11) Interlock the Starter (Stator-Rotor Starter) with a safety device, as per drawing supplied with the panel.
+11) Interlock the Starter (Stator-Rotor Starter) with a safety device, as per the drawing supplied with the panel.

 12) Run the Air Compressor on unload condition, to test each switch and confirm the tripping before putting the Air Compressor into operation.